Rodrigocambraia14/JS-Calculator/README.md

 # JS Calculator

-Made With: HTML, CSS, Javascript
+Made With: HTML, CSS and Javascript vanilla